top of page

 Tumbalong Park, Darling Harbour

-Easy to pair with dinner nearby after.
+This event is easy to pair with dinner nearby afterward.

 Easter Egg Hunts — Best Picks

-If you’re planning something with the kids, these are some of the better options around Sydney:
+Easter egg hunts can vary a lot—some are quick and simple, while others are a full experience.
+If you’re planning something with the kids, here are some of the best options around Sydney:

-• Sydney Zoo — the easiest all-in-one option with animals, activities, and plenty to keep the kids busy
+• Sydney Zoo — The easiest all-in-one option with animals, activities, and plenty to keep the kids busy.

-• Australian National Maritime Museum — more interactive and educational, ideal if you’re already planning a city day
+• Australian National Maritime Museum — More interactive and educational, ideal if you’re already planning a city day.

 Tip: Easy to pair with Darling Harbour plans.

-Tip: Make a day of it — beach, walk, and lunch nearby.
+Tip: Make a day of it—beach, walk, and lunch nearby.

 👉 If you want something a bit more special, The Grounds or Q Station are worth it.